Are You Prepared for an Economic Collapse?

 Health and Personal

-- Castor oil (general purpose salve)
+- Castor oil (can be used as a general-purpose salve)

 - Assorted over-the-counter remedies (pain fillers, cold remedies, eye drops, etc.)

-- Band-aids, toothpaste, feminine products, and diapers
+- Band-Aids, toothpaste, menstrual products, and diapers

 - Disposable razors and razor blades

 - Drugstore-strength cortisone cream